LarissaRickler/MTMLDA-1/README.md

 > [!IMPORTANT]
 > MTMLDA is a library developed in the course of a research project, not as a dedicated tool.
-As such such, it has been tested for a number of example use cases, but not with an exhaustive test suite.
+As such, it has been tested for a number of example use cases, but not with an exhaustive test suite.
 Therefore, we currently do not intend to upload this library to a public index.

 This repository contains a specialized implementation of the *Multilevel Delayed Acceptance* (MLDA) algorithm.
 MLDA is a multilevel *Markov Chain Monte Carlo* method, which has been proposed [here](https://doi.org/10.1137/22M1476770).
 Like other multilevel sampling procedures, MLDA utilizes a hierarchy of models that approximate the target distribution with varying fidelities.
 The implemented version comprises within-chain parallelism through [prefetching](https://www.tandfonline.com/doi/abs/10.1198/106186006X100579), the expansion of possible future states of the Markov chain in a binary decision tree.
 The target density evaluations at these states can be performed in parallel, potentially increasing MCMC execution speed.
 This is particularly useful for scenarios where burn-in is significant, such that parallelizaion through multiple chains is inefficient.
 We combine MLDA with asynchronous prefetching, to make full use of a hierarchy of models with potentially vastly different evaluation times.
 The theoretical background and conceptual setup of the implementation can be found in the accompanying publication, ***Scalable Bayesian Inference of Large Simulations via Asynchronous Prefetching Multilevel Delayed Acceptance (to be published)***.